Jose-guer/1D_FVM_Solver/README.md

 # 1D_FVM_Solver
-MATLAB implementation of a one-dimensional Finite Volume Method (FVM) solver with a Roe flux for flows with area changes, friction, and chemical reactions.
+MATLAB implementation of a first-order accurate, one-dimensional, Finite Volume Method (FVM) solver with a Roe flux, for flows with area changes, friction, and chemical reactions.

 ## System requirements
 No specific version of MATLAB is required.